no-vaseline/react-component-template/README.md

 # <img align="center" src="https://avatars.githubusercontent.com/u/103569663" width="96" height="96" /> react-component-template

 Template for developing a react component.
+This is a test.

 ###### Licensed under MIT - Copyright (c) No Vaseline (a.k.a, Mob Dee).
 All rights reserved.